 Charles “Chuck” Fryer

-GIA’s lab services thrived under Fryer, whose research led to his reputation as one of the world’s premier gemmologists.
-Using X-ray diffraction, he identified very rare minerals such as pink benitoite, the second known painite crystal and the first cut jeremejevite.
+GIA’s lab services thrived under Fryer, whose research led to his reputation as one of the world’s premier gemologists.
+Using X-ray diffraction, he identified very rare minerals such as pink benitoite, the second known painite crystal, and the first cut jeremejevite.
 He also identified the mineral components of maw-sit-sit, a jade-like gem material.
-Whereas previous X-ray diffraction tests required grinding samples into powder, Fryer developed a scraping technique that was virtually undetectable but could still analyse surface-reaching inclusions.
+Whereas previous X-ray diffraction tests required grinding samples into powder, Fryer developed a scraping technique that was virtually undetectable but could still analyze surface-reaching inclusions.
 Outside his duties at GIA, he was frequently called upon as an expert witness in legal cases pertaining to gem identification.

-Fryer’s articles on gem identification appeared in Gems & Gemology (Gems & Gemmology), Journal of Gemology (Journal of Gemmology), and Jewelers’ Circular-Keystone.
-Of particular note was his Autumn 1986 G&G study on the separation of natural and synthetic amethyst.
+Fryer’s articles on gem identification appeared in Gems & Gemology, Journal of Gemology, and Jewelers’ Circular-Keystone.
+Of particular note was his Fall 1986 G&G study on the separation of natural and synthetic amethyst.
 Fryer further contributed to G&G as editor of the Lab Notes section from 1981 to 1997; he continued to serve on the journal’s editorial review board until his death in 2003.
 His influential lab findings advanced GIA’s standing as the world’s authority on gemstone identification.